shantanuo/easyboto/README.md

 15) Upload file to a given bucket.
 Optionally specify S3 path

-x.upload('bucket_name', '/new/path', '/path/to/file.csv')
+x.uploadFile('bucket_name', '/new/path', '/path/to/file.csv')

+16) Download file

+x.downloadFile('bucket_name', 'file.csv')

-16) Delete a file from given bucket
+16) Delete a file from the bucket

-x.delete('bucket_name', 'file.csv')
+x.deleteFile('bucket_name', 'file.csv')

 17) List bucket lifeCycle if any: